Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 - Requires sprayer for application

-6. Scotts Turf Builder Healthy Plus Lawn Food
+6. Scotts Healthy Turf Builder Fungicide and Lawn Food

-This product combines a systemic fungicide with a balanced lawn fertilizer.
-It targets 27 common lawn diseases including brown patch, leaf spot, and red thread, while delivering nutrients that help grass withstand summer stress.
+This product combines a broad‑spectrum systemic fungicide with a 19‑0‑10 lawn fertilizer.
+It targets 27 common lawn diseases including brown patch, leaf spot, powdery mildew, and red thread, while delivering nutrients that help grass recover from summer stress.
 The emphasis is on disease prevention, not grub control.

 Owners who deal with recurring fungal problems value the convenience of feeding and disease protection in one pass.
 It does not contain any insecticide, so it won’t kill grubs.
 For lawns with both grubs and disease, pair it with a separate grub control product.